jandaa/my-cloud/README.md

 ## Performance Tips

-if you have a faster solid state drive, you can store the databases (change the volume bindings in the docker-compose file)
+if you have a faster solid state drive, you can store the databases on them instead of the slower NAS drives.
+This should make a big impact on loading times.
+You can do this by changing the volume bindings of the database services to point to folders on the solid state drive.